Last updated:

 • CDP awarded a $200,000 grant to Northern Valley Catholic Social Service Inc. (NVCSS) to increase wildfire resilience levels while reducing associated risks among vulnerable populations within the NVCSS service region.

-• CDP provided a $99,734 grant to Corazon Healdsburg (Scopa Has A Dream Inc.) to provide wildfire disaster preparedness and prevention training for clients.
+• CDP provided a $99,734 grant to Corazón Healdsburg to provide wildfire disaster preparedness and prevention training for clients.
 By providing emergency disaster kits and support for renters insurance as well, clients will be better able to face future wildfires and be more resilient.

 More ways to help

-As with most disasters, experts recommend cash donations.
-They allow on-the-ground agencies to direct funds to the most significant area of need, support economic recovery and ensure donation management does not detract from disaster recovery needs.
+• Give monetary donations.
+As with most disasters, experts recommend cash donations, over materials, unless specifically requested.
+This allows on-the-ground agencies to direct funds to the most significant area of need, support economic recovery and ensure donation management does not detract from disaster recovery needs.

-• Ask the experts: If you are considering supporting an organization that is positioned to work in an affected area, do some research.
+• Ask the experts.
 The Center for Disaster Philanthropy and National Volunteer Organizations Active in Disasters can provide resources and guidance about organizations working in affected communities within the United States.
 InterAction can provide information about organizations providing support outside of the U.S. Local community foundations also have insights into nongovernmental organizations that are best suited to respond in a particular community.
 CDP’s partner, the Council on Foundations summarized resources available to guide philanthropy following the wildfires in Hawaii, including resources from CDP.

 Resources